The Best Kayak and Canoe Tours in Sweden

 Stockholm city by kayak

 Get a unique perspective of Stockholm’s main sights, including the city hall and old town, by seeing it from the water.
-Suitable for everyone from complete beginners upwards, this two-hour guided tour takes you round the city’s canals and central islands.
+Suitable for everyone from complete beginners upwards, this two-hour self-guided tour takes you round the city’s canals and central islands.

 You can either go it alone in your own kayak, or paddle with a friend in a two-man canoe – all equipment is provided.